Genova–Casella railway: Construction

-The arrival of the First World War imposed a long postponement to the construction of the railway line.
+The coming of the First World War imposed a long postponement to the construction of the railway line.
 It was not until 28 February 1921 that the final agreement between the Government and SAFEL was signed, which gave the formal start to the construction sites.

 On June 26, 1921 the first stone was laid: the works for the civil works (tunnels, bridges, station buildings) were entrusted to the Consorzio Cooperative Liguri di Produzione e Lavoro tra Combattenti, which had the purpose of giving work to thousands of former soldiers and workers who remained unemployed after the conflict.
 The construction was entirely financed with private funds.

-The construction of the line turned out to be more complex than expected: during the construction of the downstream section (Genoa-Trensasco), where the track had to face steep climbs, a 1.2 km long cable car was installed in order to easily transport the building materials coming from Valbisagno, overcoming a difference in height of 450 m.
+The construction of the line turned out to be more complex than expected: during the construction of the downstream section (Genoa-Trensasco), where the track had to face steep climbs, a 1.2 km-long cable car was installed in order to easily transport the building materials coming from Valbisagno, overcoming a difference in height of 450 m.
 Electric excavators and crushers (modern machinery at the time) were also adopted to produce the necessary sand and cement on site.

 In 1924 the S.E.N.
-(Società Elettrica Nazionale), a subsidiary of the Ernesto Breda industries, was awarded the contract for the laying of the armament, for the construction of the overhead line, the electrical substation and for the supply of rolling stock.
+(Società Elettrica Nazionale), a subsidiary of the Ernesto Breda industries, was awarded the contract for the laying of the track, for the construction of the overhead line, the electrical substations and for the supply of rolling stock.

 Meanwhile, the succession of numerous extension projects in different directions, some of which were very unlikely, required the use of considerable financial resources, causing the progressive economic instability of the company and also ending up slowing down the construction of the central trunk.

-The first tracks were laid in 1926 starting from Vicomorasso, with the help of a Mallet type steam locomotive purchased by the Ferrovie dell'Appenno Centrale, but operations were interrupted due to lack of funds.
+The first tracks were laid in 1926 starting from Vicomorasso, with the help of a Mallet-type steam locomotive purchased by the Ferrovie dell'Appenno Centrale, but operations were interrupted due to lack of funds.

-Thanks to economic aid (from the Municipality of Genoa and the National Bank), in 1927 the works resumed, entrusted to the Breda company, which in addition to the electrification of the line and the laying of the armament was responsible for completing the remaining civil works (the bridge between the two Fontanassa tunnels, the Cicala and Puin viaducts).
+Thanks to economic aid (from the Municipality of Genoa and the National Bank), in 1927 the works resumed, entrusted to the Breda company, which in addition to the electrification of the line and the laying of the track was responsible for completing the remaining civil works (the bridge between the two Fontanassa tunnels, the Cicala and Puin viaducts).

 On June 7, 1928, the steam locomotive used in the construction of the line itself made a presentation trip to Casella pulling a passenger car with the Podestà of Genoa, Sant'Olcese, Serra Riccò and Casella on board, welcomed by the citizens in celebration along the way.
-Only on October 2, 1928, the first electric traction train reserved for the two hundred members of the Italian Electrotechnical Association that in those days held its annual congress in Genoa was able to circulate on the entire line.
+Only on October 2, 1928 was the first electric train – reserved for the two hundred members of the Italian Electrotechnical Association which in those days held its annual congress in Genoa – able to circulate on the entire line.

 On 1 September 1929 the official inauguration of the line took place, which started from Piazza Manin but was limited to Casella-Deposito.

 Due to the lack of external funding, the ambitious project of the Ligurian railway network was never completed, and Casella became the terminus.